 When I first heard the news, I just knew I’d have to make a dress from it.
 Then came the many months of waiting for photos to be released – it was quite the agony!

-~ Learning The Details of the Dress ~
+~ Studying the Details of the Dress ~

 “They also printed gold leaf and glitter onto the dress for even more sparkle.”

 “In the bodice there’s layers of net laid on each other to be like feathers.”

 “The layers of yellow satin organza, the gown is airy and perfect for Belle’s active character.”

 “It’s still made of silk, but it has a satin finish, so it’s less transparent then other organzas.”